 - Three letters of recommendation from persons other than friends or family members who can speak to your performance in an academic or professional setting

 - Satisfactory background check

-- Notarized felony convictions and mental capacity statement
+- Notarized felony convictions and mental capacity statements.
+See application for documents.

 To help make your graduate studies at Creighton University more affordable, we encourage you to apply for financial assistance, as well as for graduate student scholarships and fellowships.
 Here’s how to apply for financial assistance.